Black Scorpion (TV series)

 Black Scorpion is an American superhero television series that aired on the Sci-Fi Channel in 2001.
 It aired in Canada on Space.
 The series is based on two Roger Corman Showtime TV-movies: Black Scorpion (1995) and its sequel Black Scorpion II: Aftershock (1997).
 The show focuses on a female police officer, who by night takes to the streets and fights crime as the superhero the Black Scorpion.

 Some episodes from the series were combined into straight-to-video movies, with episodes 1.1 and 1.2 released as Black Scorpion Returns in 2001 and episodes 1.1, 1.3, and 1.8 released as Sting of the Black Scorpion in 2002.

 The series was available on DVD in North America.

 Lead character

 Darcy Walker

-The Black Scorpion's real name is Darcy Walker, played by Michelle Lintel.
-She lives in Angel City (a fictionalized version of Los Angeles), where she works as a police detective.
+The Black Scorpion's real name is Darcy Walker, a police detective in Angel City (a fictionalized version of Los Angeles) who enforces the law more efficiently without a badge as her vigilante alter ego.
 Darcy's father was shot by the city's crooked district attorney.
 The D.A. was arrested, but the charges were suspiciously dropped.
-That was when Darcy decided to take to the streets as the vigilante, Black Scorpion.
-In the original Corman films, the role of Darcy was played by Joan Severance.
-In the series, she is a red-headed enforcer with a badge who enforces the law more efficiently without the badge as her crime-fighting alter ego, Black Scorpion.
-She appears to be a big fan of the color black, a fact she made clear during an interview after being asked a trivial question to would explain the color of her costume.
-However, as shown in the first episode, her choice of the scorpion relates to an old fable about a scorpion trying to cross a river, which her father had told to her.
+That was when Darcy decided to take to the streets as the Black Scorpion.

+She is fond of the color black, revealed during an interview after her first appearance in costume.
+As shown in the first episode, her choice of scorpion imagery relates to an old fable about a scorpion trying to cross a river, which her father had told to her.

+In the Corman films, the role of Darcy was played by brunette Joan Severance.
+In the series, she is played by redhead Michelle Lintel.